2lidarsector/AimLock/README.md

 - Player warning
   - Detects if a player is in a game and warns you (e.g admins, good players)
 - Fix LAG/Remove unnecessary code
-- UI Change?
-  - Probably never, as its not needed
 - Safe Cheats Only Mode
 - Whitelist
   - e.g dont target (aimbot lock) player22 or dont target friends